 Nature-based Solutions (NbS) are emerging as a cost-effective and increasingly popular approach to restoring freshwater environments.
 NbS enhance water and habitat quality promoting natural ecosystem processes through planting vegetation or boosting populations of filter-feeding organisms.
 Compared to conventional wastewater-treatment systems, NbS offer a more affordable and sustainable alternative for many small and medium-sized communities lacking adequate sanitation.
 NbS also provide crucial ecological benefits, including the creation of permanent aquatic habitats for wildlife in semi-arid regions.
 For all these reasons, a key topic of our research is understanding the effects of NbS on species, habitats, and ecological processes.

 The pollutants of primary interest to us are microbial contamination (e.g., Escherichia coli and amoeba), excessive nutrient levels (e.g., nitrogen and phosphorus), and metals (e.g., mercury, lead, and arsenic).
-These pollutants, often concentrated in urban and agricultural wastewaters, pose significant threats to aquatic life and are still the most prevalent drivers of water degradation.
+These pollutants, often concentrated in urban and agricultural wastewaters, pose significant threats to aquatic life, livestock, humans and are still the most prevalent drivers of water degradation.
 We also investigate the impacts of emerging contaminants and the intricate interactions within this 'cocktail' of pollutants, which is key in the management of NbS under global change effects.

 1. Biology of tolerant animals.
-We investigate the biology of native generalist and invasive species, primarily fish, that thrive in altered freshwater environments.
-Through the analysis of biomarkers in these animals (e.g. blood parameters, parasite load, and tissue pollutant levels), we aim to elucidate the mechanisms underlying their tolerance to pollution and the ecological and public health risks associated with the presence of these species in human-altered ecosystems.
+We investigated the biology of native generalist and invasive species, primarily fish, that thrive in altered freshwater environments.
+Through the analysis of biomarkers in these animals (e.g. blood parameters, parasite load, and tissue pollutant levels), we aimed to elucidate the mechanisms underlying their tolerance to pollution and the ecological and public health risks associated with the presence of these species in human-altered ecosystems.

 4. New bioassays and biomarkers.
 We are exploring a multitrophic bioassay that more accurately reflects real-world ecological interactions compared to traditional single-species toxicity tests, and non-destructive sampling methods for assessing fish health, with the potential for application to other animal groups.